Roman von Ungern-Sternberg: First World War

 On 19 July 1914, Ungern joined frontline forces as part of the second-turn 34th Regiment of Cossack troops stationed on the Austro-Hungarian frontier in Galicia.
 He took part in the Russian offensive in East Prussia.
-From 1915 to 1916, he also participated in rear-action raids on German troops by the L.N.
+From 1915 to 1916, he participated in rear-action raids on German troops by the L.N.
 Punin Cavalry Special Task Force.
 Ungern served in the Nerchinsk Regiment.

-Throughout the war on the Eastern Front, he gained a reputation as an extremely brave but somewhat reckless and mentally unstable officer.
-He displayed no fear of death, and seemed most happy leading cavalry charges or being in the thick of combat.
-He was decorated with several military awards: orders of St. George of the 4th grade, St. Vladimir of the 4th grade, St. Anna of the 3rd and 4th grades and St. Stanislas of the 3rd grade.
-Despite his many awards, he was eventually discharged from one of his command positions for attacking another officer and a hall porter during a drunken rage in October 1916, which led to his being court-martialed and sentenced to two months in prison.
+On the Eastern Front, he gained a reputation as an extremely brave but somewhat reckless and mentally unstable officer.
+Showing no fear of death, he seemed happiest leading cavalry charges and being in the thick of combat.
 General Pyotr Wrangel mentions Ungern's determination in his memoirs.
+He received the orders of St. George of the 4th grade, St. Vladimir of the 4th grade, St. Anna of the 3rd and 4th grades and St. Stanislas of the 3rd grade.
+These decorations were offset by disciplinary issues: he was eventually discharged from one of his command positions for attacking another officer and a hall porter during a drunken rage in October 1916, for which he was sentenced to two months in prison after a court martial.

-After his release from prison in January 1917, Ungern was transferred to the Caucasian Theatre of the conflict, where Russia was fighting against the Ottoman Empire.
-The February Revolution that ended the rule of the House of Romanov was an extremely bitter blow to the monarchist Ungern-Sternberg, who saw the revolution as the beginning of the end of Russia.
-In the Caucasus, Ungern-Sternberg first met Cossack Captain Grigory Semyonov, who was later one of the most well-known Russian anticommunist warlords in Siberia.
+After his release, in January 1917, Ungern was transferred to the Caucasian Theatre of the conflict, where Russia was fighting against the Ottoman Empire.
+The February Revolution that ended the rule of the House of Romanov was an extremely bitter blow to the monarchist Ungern-Sternberg, who saw it as the beginning of the end of Russia.
+In the Caucasus, Ungern-Sternberg first met Cossack Captain Grigory Semyonov, later one of the most well-known Russian anticommunist warlords in Siberia.

-In April 1917, near Urmia, Iran, Ungern, together with Semyonov, started to organise a volunteer military unit of local Assyrian Christians.
-The Ottoman government had waged the Assyrian genocide in an attempt to exterminate the Assyrian minority, which led to thousands of Assyrians fleeing to the Russian lines.
-Ungern and Semyonov conceived of a scheme under which the two would organise and lead Assyrian troops to serve as an example for the Russian army, which was being demoralised by the revolutionary mood.
-Under his command, his Assyrians went on to score some minor victories over the Turks, but their total contribution to Russia's war effort was limited.
+In April 1917, Ungern, together with Semyonov, started to organise a volunteer Assyrian Christian unit near Urmia, Iran.
+The Assyrian genocide under the Ottoman Empire led to thousands of Assyrians fleeing to the Russian lines.
+Ungern and Semyonov organised Assyrian troops to serve as an example for the Russian army, generally demoralised by the revolutionary mood.
+The Assyrians scored some minor victories over the Turks, but their contribution to Russia's war effort was limited.
 Afterwards, the Assyrian scheme led Semyonov to the idea of placing Buryat troops in Siberia.
-The Kerensky government gave its approval to Semyonov's plans, and Ungern-Sternberg soon headed east to join his friend in trying to raise a Buryat regiment.
+The Kerensky government gave its approval, and Ungern-Sternberg soon headed east to join his friend in raising a Buryat regiment.